oracle-livelabs/apex/common-latest/1-sign-up-apex/create-adb-livelabs.md

 7. On the APEX Workspace log in page, enter **``SecretPassw0rd``** for the password, check the **Remember workspace and username** checkbox, and then click **Sign In**.

     ![APEX Workspace log in page](images/log-in-to-workspace.png " ")

 ## **Summary**

   At this point, you know how to create an APEX Workspace and you are ready to start building amazing apps, fast.

   You may now **proceed to the next lab**.

 ## **Acknowledgements**
 - **Author** - Apoorva Srinivas, Senior Product Manager
-- **Last Updated By/Date** - Apoorva Srinivas, Senior Product Manager, September 2022
+- **Last Updated By/Date** - Ankita Beri, Product Manager, October 2023